Kiranshankarbhat007/Portfolio/README.md

 Sentiment analysis using Amazon's Reviews given by the Amazon users on the products purchesed by the amazon coustomer.
 This data is real business data with all the info like name of coustomer, user_id of a coustomer and meny more with 1 to 5 rating and the reviews on specific products.
 This dataset consists of a few million Amazon customer reviews (Text) and star ratings (Score) for learning how to train Reviews.csv for sentiment analysis.
 The idea here is a dataset is more than a toy - real business data on a reasonable scale - but can be trained in minutes on a modest laptop.
 * We are actually predict the sentiment of a coustomer by classifying the review text to class 1 or 0, 1 means Happy, 0 means Not happy
 ### Task:
-   Sampling of this huge data for less time comutation, Text preprossing and transformation, model building for sentiment analysis
+   Sampling of this huge data for less time computation, Text preprossing and transformation, model building for sentiment analysis
 ### ML Algorithm:
    Naive Bayes Algotithm
  ### Tools: